Infographic of the Day: The Facebook Map of the World

 Paul Butler usually works as a grunt on the data infrastructure engineering team at Facebook, which gives him access to Facebook’s mighty data warehouses.
 Which means his side projects take on a grand scale.

 This one began with profile data from a scant 10 million people — or about 2% of Facebook’s users.
 Butler first tabulated the number of friends between each city, and what latitude and longitude each friend was at.
 Then, he created a color code: The more connections between two places, the lighter the line is; the fewer, the darker.
 What emerged, of course, is a map of the world unlike any other.
-That is, it’s not a map of roads or internet connections or airplane routes — but a map of human relationships.
-Our physical geography is simply an emergent quality.
+That is, it’s not a map of roads or airline routes or internet connections — but a map of human relationships.
+Our physical geography becomes simply an emergent quality.

 The project bears a lot of similarity to work done by Pete Warden, using Facebook data.
 But in Warden’s case, the data was a lot richer (note that he didn’t ask to use the data, but merely scraped it using web crawlers).
 Here, the data is about the least revealing that you could find on Facebook, but the results are nonetheless stunning.
 As Butler writes: